Agentic Context Engineering: Evolving Contexts for Self-Improving Language Models: Results

-Table~\ref{tab:ablation} reports ablation studies on the AppWorld benchmark, analyzing how individual design choices of \name contribute to effective context adaptation.
+\paragraph{Ablation Study} Table~\ref{tab:ablation} reports ablation studies on AppWorld, analyzing how individual design choices of \name contribute to effective context adaptation.
 We examine three factors: (1) \textit{the Reflector with iterative refinement}, our addition to the agentic framework beyond Dynamic Cheatsheet, (2) \textit{multi-epoch adaptation}, which refines contexts over training samples multiple times, and (3) \textit{offline warmup}, which initializes the context through offline adaptation before online adaptation begins.
+Additionally, we study the effect of \emph{incremental context update} and why it is a key enabler for ACE's performance gain in Appendix~\S\ref{subsec:incremental-update-ablation}.

+\paragraph{Robustness to Reflection Quality} \name is robust to reflection quality: it remains effective with a much weaker Reflector and shows only modest additional gains from stronger reflectors, and it degrades gracefully under noisy/harmful reflections, staying above the base model except under fully adversarial updates every iteration.
+Full experiment results are in Appendix~\S\ref{subsec:robust-reflection}.

+\paragraph{Sensitivity to Hyperparameter Choice} \name's gains are stable across a wide range of reasonable hyperparameter settings (\eg Reflector refinement rounds, number of adaptation epochs, and grow-and-refine thresholds): performance changes are modest, and ACE consistently remains above the corresponding baselines.
+Full discussion and detailed results are reported in Appendix~\S\ref{subsec:hyperparam-sensitivity}.